biocorecrg/nextflow-course-2025-spring/_sources/nextflow_4.rst.txt

   :width: 800

-When the pipeline is finished we can also receive a mail.
+Once the pipeline is finished, you can also receive a mail.

 .. image:: images/tower4.png